 Income Taxes: The Foundation follows guidance that establishes criterion that an individual tax position must meet for some or all of the benefits of that position to be recognized in an entity's financial statements.
 This standard requires the Foundation to determine whether a tax position is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The Foundation has processes presently in place to ensure the maintenance of its tax-exempt status; to identify and report unrelated income; determine its filing and tax obligations in jurisdictions for which it has nexus; and, to review other matters that may be considered tax positions.
-As of September 30, 2023, and 2022, management does not believe the Foundation has any material uncertain tax positions.
+As of September 30, 2024 and 2023, management does not believe the Foundation has any material uncertain tax positions.

-Fair Value of Financial Instruments: At September 30, 2023 and 2022, the carrying value of cash and cash equivalents, prepaid expenses and other assets and accounts payable and accrued expenses represent a reasonable estimate of their fair value due to their short-term nature or relative market liquidity.
+Fair Value of Financial Instruments: At September 30, 2024 and 2023, the carrying value of cash and cash equivalents, prepaid expenses and other assets and accounts payable and accrued expenses represent a reasonable estimate of their fair value due to their short-term nature or relative market liquidity.
 The carrying amounts of the Foundation's investments approximate fair value.
 The carrying value of contributions receivable is estimated based on the present value of expected future cash flows, and thus approximates fair value.
 The fair value of beneficial interests in trusts held by third parties is approximated by the Foundation's share of the fair value of the assets held by the trust as of the reporting date.

-Operating Indicator: The accompanying statements of activities distinguish between operating and non-operating activities.
+Operating Indicator: The accompanying statements of activities distinguish between operating and nonoperating activities.
 The change in fair value of beneficial interest in trusts held by third parties and nonrecurring items are recorded below the operating indicator on the accompanying statements of activities.

-Reclassifications: Certain reclassifications have been made to present last year's financial statements on a basis comparable to the current year's financial statements.
-These reclassifications had no effect on the change in net assets or total net assets.
+Reclassifications: Certain prior year amounts have been reclassified to conform to the current year presentation.
+These reclassifications had no effect on changes in net assets.

-Subsequent Events: The Foundation evaluated its September 30, 2023 financial statements for subsequent events through May 1, 2024, the date the financial statements were available to be issued.
+Subsequent Events: The Foundation evaluated its September 30, 2024 financial statements for subsequent events through April 7, 2025, the date the financial statements were available to be issued.
 The Foundation is not aware of any material subsequent events, which would require recognition or disclosure in the accompanying financial statements.